-This program provides students with hands-on experience, which allows them to apply knowledge and skills related to the complete data analysis lifecycle.
-Courses are project-based and simulate real-world experience with relevant software applications and databases.
+The Rasmussen College Data Science Master's Degree program provides students with hands-on experience, which allows them to apply knowledge and skills related to real-world business analysis applications.
+Courses are project-based and simulate actual experience with designing, performing, and delivering organizational analytical objectives, including the use of sophisticated and advanced analytical languages, tools, and algorithms.
 Students benefit from learning from highly-qualified faculty who have practical, in-field experience.
-Graduates will understand how to explore and apply data analytics principles such as management, environments, platforms, scripting, software, data quality, data analysis, and visualization.
-This program's curriculum is aligned to industry-standard analytics and software tools that gives an advantage to our graduates as they enter the career field.
+Graduates will understand how to explore and apply data science principles such as data engineering, analytical methodologies, analytical strategies, modeling, and communicating the chosen analytics design and results.
+This program's curriculum is aligned to industry-standard analytics and software tools and languages, which gives an advantage to our graduates as they enter the career field.
 Authentic, real-world scenario assessments allow students to further apply industry-relevant knowledge and skills.
-Graduates are prepared to communicate actionable insights to stakeholders through data analysis and visualization.
+Graduates are prepared to conduct deep analysis including the use of advanced statistics, artificial intelligence, and text mining on multi-formatted data sets as typified by big data sources.